machinekoder/Machinekit-FDM-Standard/GCode.md

 Initiates a pause in the same way as if the pause button is pressed.
 That is, program execution is stopped and the printer waits for user interaction.
 This matches the behaviour of M1 in the [NIST RS274NGC G-code standard](http://www.nist.gov/manuscript-publication-search.cfm?pub_id=823374).

 ### [M280](./subroutines/m280.ngc): Set servo position
-Example: `M280 T0 S1500`
+Example: `M280 T0 P1500`

 Set servo position absolute.
-T: servo index, S: angle or microseconds
+T: servo index, P: angle or microseconds

 ### [M300](./subroutines/m300.ngc): Play beep sound
-Usage: `M300 S<frequency Hz> P<duration ms>`
+Usage: `M300 Q<frequency Hz> P<duration ms>`

-Example: `M300 S300 P1000`
+Example: `M300 Q300 P1000`

 Play beep sound, use to notify important events like the end of printing.
-The S parameter is optional and may not be supported by all electronics that implement the buzzer.
+The P parameter is optional and may not be supported by all electronics that implement the buzzer.

 ### [M400](./subroutines/m400.ngc): Wait for current moves to finish
 Example: `M400`